 - Execute to your best ability:

 If you are fearful of releasing a new series, a new idea, a new photo style, a post about something really personal, whatever it is then the best way to feel confident about it is to simply make do it to the best of your ability.
 When I started blogging and we started creating content it wasn’t great by any means, but we did it to the best we knew how.
 Each time we got better, more refined, and even now we know it isn’t the best we could do, but it is what we know right now and we are doing the best we know we can here in this moment in our journey.
+Now, we know the tools that really has helped in writing, click here now to see.
 There is beauty in the process of creating.
 If we were all great from the start what fun would that be?

 - Give Your Critic the prime seat: